Nonstop (band): Coisas de Nada, Eurovision Song Contest

-After years of fighting for more creative freedom, Nonstop and their production company Videomedia part ways.
-The girls decide to take advantage of this situation and manage the group independently.
+After years of fighting for more creative freedom, Nonstop and their production company Videomedia parted ways.
+The girls decided to take advantage of this situation and manage themselves independently.

-Still in 2005, the group is invited to do a cover of Boney M's "Daddy Cool" for RTP's Father's Days contest special of Um, Dois, Três.
-For Christmas, Nonstop perform on RTP's Gala Sonhos de Natal with a live band Britney Spears' "My Only Wish (This Year)".
+Still in 2005, the group were invited to do a cover of Boney M's "Daddy Cool" for RTP's Father's Days contest special of Um, Dois, Três.
+For Christmas, Nonstop performed on RTP's Gala Sonhos de Natal with a live band, performing a cover of Britney Spears' "My Only Wish (This Year)".

 In future TV appearances, the girls would choose to promote the ballad "Assim Como És", produced by AC and Gutto, and E Tudo Vai Mudar's original version, "Sooner Or Later".

-At the beginning of 2006, Nonstop are invited by music producer Elvis Veiguinha to record "Coisas de Nada" (originally entitled Vem Dançar), one of two songs he had submitted for the RTP - Festival da Canção 2006.
+At the beginning of 2006, Nonstop were invited by music producer Elvis Veiguinha to record "Coisas de Nada" (originally entitled Vem Dançar), one of two songs he had submitted for the RTP - Festival da Canção 2006.
 The contest took place on 10 March – Liliana's birthday – at Lisbon's Centro de Congressos.
 After a tie with fan favourite "Sei Quem Sou (Portugal)", by Vânia Oliveira, the jury's vote would overrule Coisas de Nada as the winner and would represent Portugal at the Eurovision Song Contest 2006, in Athens.

 On 18 May 2006, following the same fate of previous Portuguese entries, Nonstop failed to make it to the final, coming in at 19th place on the semi-final.
 Furthermore, Eurovision fans would present them with the Barbara Dex Award for worst-dressed act of that year.